CodeYourFuture/syllabus/docs/js-core-1/week-3/homework.md

 This week, invite a classmate for a call.
 Choose someone you have worked with in a small group.
 Invite your PD or Education Buddy too.
 Exchange feedback.
 Try to be helpful, candid, and kind.

 Write a 250 word essay reflecting on your strengths and development areas.
 Use the feedback to help you write this essay.

-This week, invite one person from the class you have worked with this week (someone you have not already asked for feedback) for a call, and invite your PD or Education Buddy.
-Ask for their feedback.

-Write a 250 word essay reflecting on your strengths and development areas as a result of their feedback.